 Easter Ideas: Math

 Easter and spring mean chocolate bunnies and jelly beans.
-So why not use those turn sugary treats for some graphing activities?
+So why not use those sugary treats for some graphing activities?

 Graphing jelly beans is a fun way to sort by color, graph, count, and tally!
 All you need are jelly beans and a recording sheet!

 Who doesn’t love a good chocolate bunny?
 I know I do!
 And why not use some chocolate bunnies for graphing?
-Simply have each child bring in a chocolate bunny.
+Have each child bring in a chocolate bunny.
 Or provide them for the class.
 I found them for $1 at the Dollar Tree.
 Students take ONE BITE of their bunny and graph where they took the first bite.

 This is a fun, hands-on addition sort that uses trays from Wal-Mart and our Glitter Peeps Addition freebie!
 I used stickers to label the trays from 0-10.
 Students solve the equation, write the equation and sort the equation.
 The sorting brings in higher-level thinking for the kids as they work!